AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

   >>>  r.getSteadyStateSolver().getDescription('maximum_iterations')
   '(int) Iteration caps off at the maximum, regardless of whether a solution has been reached'

-The steady state solver is invoked by a call to `r.steadyState()`.
+The steady state solver is invoked by a call to :meth:`~RoadRunner.steadyState()`.
-RoadRunner only has a single steady state solver (NLEQ).
+Currently, RoadRunner only has a single steady state solver (NLEQ).

 .. highlight:: python